MikolaSh/crud-api/README.md

 USER_IP - your network ID.
 You can find url in the consol after starting the app or you can get the IP with the command `ipconfig`.
 You need IPv4-address

+If you are using defferent IDE, you can use Postman.

 4. ## run `npm run start:prod` to create a bundle.js ##
 5. ## run `npm run test` to run tests for api ##